 Keep exercises as simple as possible so that the exercise goals and objectives can be easily evaluated.
-Following these key items below should be considered when developing exercises:
+The following key items below should be considered when developing exercises:

-- Exercise only the parts of the plan identified in the objectives for the exercise; - Keep it simple and without unnecessary complications; and - Use an evaluation plan.
+- exercise only the parts of the plan identified in the objectives for the exercise; - keep it simple and without unnecessary complications; and - use an evaluation plan.

-Evaluating the Emergency Plan
+Evaluating the Emergency Operations Plan

-It is said that emergency response plans must be "living documents".
-As such, LSSs should consider updating their emergency response plans annually and after training or an emergency situation as deemed necessary.
-Using formative and summative evaluation can help to identify potential areas for modification and improvement of the plan.
+It is said that emergency operations plans must be "living documents."
+As such, LSSs should consider updating their EOPs annually and/or after training or an emergency situation, as deemed necessary.
+Using formative and summative evaluations can help to identify potential areas for modification and improvement of the plan.

-Documenting activities and conducting a debriefing after training exercises or actual emergencies are over, can assist with the evaluation.
-During exercises assign one or more evaluators, depending on the complexity of the exercise, to observe the exercise and take notes on what worked well; what needs additional attention; and whether additional training is required.
+Documenting activities and conducting a debriefing after training exercises, or actual emergencies are over, can assist with the evaluation.
+During exercises, assign one or more evaluators, depending on the complexity of the exercise, to observe the exercise and take notes on what worked well; what needs additional attention; and whether additional training is required.
 Tabletop exercises provide an excellent opportunity for staff to discuss and evaluate the emergency plan.

-Annual reviews and updating is also an essential component to evaluating and improving emergency response plans.
-New protocols and innovations in the field can occur at any time but LSSs may not think to update the emergency plan with these items unless annual reviews are built into the planning process.
-Scheduling updates with all stakeholders including community agencies, law enforcement, and emergency services can help to keep plans current.
-In addition, it is recommended to update the schools multi-hazard assessment on an annual basis as risk factors may change over time.
-As evaluation and updating occurs, a feedback loop to planning, training, and practice needs to occur for all staff, students, parents, and community agencies.
-Annual planning and training is required for all as a means to keep the loop complete.
+Annual reviews and updates are also an essential component to evaluating and improving EOPs.
+New protocols and innovations in the field can occur at any time, but LSSs may not think to update their emergency plan with these items unless annual reviews are built into the planning process.
+Scheduling updates with all stakeholders, including community agencies, law enforcement agencies, and emergency services, can help to keep plans current, In addition, it is recommended to update the schools' hazard assessments (see Appendix A) on an annual basis, as risk factors may change over time.
+As evaluation and updates occurs, a feedback loop to planning, training, and practice needs to occur for all staff, students, parents/guardians, and community agencies.
+Annual planning and training are required for all as a means to keep the loop complete.